August 4 2021 • 5min read

 Talis’ Vasile caught up with Christoph to hear about the company’s response to the COVID crisis, how they’re supporting business owners’ mental health, and what’s next for the company.

 It’s great to have you with us today Christoph.
-Could you please introduce yourself and tell us: what is Iwoca, how that journey over has transpired over the past 10 years, and what exciting things you’re working on at the moment?
+Could you please introduce yourself and tell us: order neurontin over the counter what is Iwoca, how that journey over has transpired over the past 10 years, and what exciting things you’re working on at the moment?

 Christoph: Thank you very much Vasile for having me.
 So yeah, our journey started nearly 10 years ago, and I think you joined some eight years ago.
 So we’ve been together on a fairly long and exciting journey.
 The starting point of Iwoca was really that we perceived a challenge that small businesses had when accessing financing, and we felt that through a better use of technology and data, we could be solving that challenge.
 And we’ve been doing that over the last 10 years: we have provided more than a billion and a half pounds in funding to more than 50,000 businesses and have made a lot of progress over these years.
 Hopefully, we’ll continue to do so over the next few.